Flood destroys 300 houses in Yobe – Daily Trust

-Flood has destroyed over 300 houses and many farmlands in Ngalda village, Fika local government area of Yobe state.
-Daily trust gathered that the town was submerged around 3:30am as a result of surge from river Ngalda that overflows its bank, on Thursday.
+Over 300 houses and many farmlands have been destroyed by flood in Ngalda village, Fika LGA of Yobe State.

+The town was submerged around 3:30am Thursday as a result of a surge from River Ngalda which overflowed its banks.

-Governor Mai Mala Buni, represented by his deputy, Idi Barde Gubana visited the town to assess the situation and sympathised with the victims, on Friday.
+The state’s deputy governor, Idi Barde Gubana, who represented Governor Mai Mala Buni, visited the town to assess the situation and sympathised with the victims yesterday.

-Gubana described the incident as disaster from God and assured government support for victims to rebuild their lives.

-He commended people in the village for the humanitarian aid by absorbing the 300 affected households into their homes.

-The deputy governor warned the flood victims against selling what had been donated to them by government, and commended people in the village for absorbing the 300 affected households into their homes.
+He commended people of the village for absorbing the affected households in their homes.
+The deputy governor however warned the victims against selling what was donated to them.

-Briefing the deputy governor, the village Head of Ngalda, Alhaji Ahmadu Tijjani, said they had received earlier warnings from communities along the river bank of the impending havoc, which prompted them to evacuate people from the affected area.
+The village Head of Ngalda, Alhaji Ahmadu Tijjani, said they had received warnings from communities along the river bank of an impending havoc, which prompted them to evacuate people from the affected area.

 “With that proactive measure, we were able to save lives of people from the havoc and over 70 percent of them are now cohabiting with people in the village”, he said.

-The Executive Secretary, State Emergency Management Agency (SEMA), Dr. Goje Mohammed, said the relief materials would be available for distribution to the flood victims by 10:00 on Saturday.
+The Executive Secretary, State Emergency Management Agency (SEMA), Dr. Goje Mohammed, said the relief materials would be available for distribution to the flood victims by 10:00 today (Saturday).

 “As directed by Governor Mai Mala Buni, we will mobilise to site very early in the morning to begin distribution of the food and non food items in the community”, he said.